EMMADevelopment/quickstart-docs/ios-cocoa-objectivec-en.md

 	```
 	$ pod install
 	```
-4. Import the SDK in your AppDelegate and start EMMA session
+4. Import the SDK in your AppDelegate and start session in EMMA

 	```objective-c
 	#import <EMMA_iOS/EMMA_iOS.h>